aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 # Authorization Server (IdP) Metadata {#idp-metadata}

 An IdP can advertise its support for this profile in its OAuth Authorization Server Metadata {{RFC8414}}.
-Identity and Authorization Chaining Across Domains {{I-D.ietf-oauth-identity-chaining}} defines a new metadata property `identity_chaining_requested_token_types_supported`.
+Identity and Authorization Chaining Across Domains {{I-D.ietf-oauth-identity-chaining}} defines a new metadata property `identity_chaining_requested_token_types_supported` for this purpose.

 To advertise support for the Identity Assertion Authorization Grant, the authorization server SHOULD include the following value in the `identity_chaining_requested_token_types_supported` property: